Free Radar & Spider Chart Maker

 When should I use a radar chart?

-Use radar charts for multi-dimensional comparisons: skill assessments, product feature comparison, team performance reviews, or any scenario where you rate things across several criteria.
+For multi-dimensional comparisons where shape recognition matters: skill assessments, product feature comparisons, player/character stats, competitive benchmarking, team performance reviews.
+Any scenario where you rate multiple things across the same set of criteria.

 Related Tools